 West Hills police: Gunshots lead to man's arrest in Westmont

 Oct.
-13—JOHNSTOWN, Pa. — A Johnstown-area man was jailed Friday, accused of firing two shots inside an apartment building in Westmont Borough, authorities said.
+14—A Johnstown-area man was jailed Friday, accused of firing two shots inside an apartment building in Westmont Borough, authorities said.

 West Hills Regional police charged Michael Harrison Smith Jr., 35, of the 1500 block of Menoher Boulevard, with two counts of discharging a firearm into an occupied structure and three counts of reckless endangerment.